danielkimcs/chinese-hearts-game/README.md

 Setup:
 1) Make sure `npm` and `node` are installed.
 2) Run `npm install`.
-3) For development, run `npm run dev`.
+3) For development, run `npm start`.
 Server should be up at http://localhost:3000/.